SusanUyen/me/set1/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.

-hello, I am verty smart
+hello, I am very smart